aravisv/tanstack-query-basic-app/README.md

    const queryClient = new QueryClient();
    then wrap the app with QueryClientProvider and pass the above created client
-3. create a query, pass queryKey and queryFn as 2 mandatory fields use the isLoading, isError status first. if neither,then we can use the data to render in case the async queryFn throws error, it will retry again few times, before the query's status - isError becomes true
+3. create a query, pass queryKey and queryFn as 2 mandatory fields use the isFetching, isError status first. if neither,then we can use the data to render in case the async queryFn throws error, it will retry again few times, before the query's status - isError becomes true isLoading --> true whenever the first fetch for a query is in-flight same as isFetching && isPending isPending --> if there's no cached data and no query attempt was finished yet
 4. create a mutation function using useMutation. one argument is mandatory - mutationFn it may or may not have variable - single variable or object it also has states - isIdle, isPending, isSuccess, isError